Light cone dynamics in excitonic states of two-component Bose and Fermi gases: Introduction

-We proceed as follows: in Sec:~\ref{Sec:Fermions:Model} we will first detail the solution of Yang-Gaudin Fermi gas via the Bethe ansatz and discuss some of its known properties.
-Section~\ref{Sec:Fermions:MatrixElements} will take a brief aside to introduce how we compute observables via the matrix element expansion.
-Following this, in Sec.~\ref{Sec:Fermions:InitialState} we introduce the special class of initial states that we consider, and we discuss their relation to simple `spin flip' states which have been studied in experiments~\cite{PalzerPRL09}.
-Having introduced the state, we then discuss its nonequilibrium dynamics in Sec.~\ref{Sec:Fermions:NonEq}.
-In Sec.~\ref{Sec:Bosons} we then give a similar sequence of discussion for the Yang-Gaudin Bose gas, highlighting some important differences to the fermionic case.
-We conclude in Sec.~\ref{Sec:Concls} and present some additional and complementary data in the Appendix.
+Our paper is organized as follows.
+In Sec.~\ref{Sec:Model} we first detail the solution of the Yang-Gaudin model~\eqref{Eq:Ham} for bosons and fermions via the Bethe ansatz, and discuss some of the known properties of the excitation spectra.
+This is necessary, as indicated above, to understand the origin of the light cone behavior of the gases.
+Following this, we introduce our initial states in Sec.~\ref{Sec:InitialState} and discuss how we perform the time-evolution of observables in Sec.~\ref{Sec:TimeEvo}.
+We then present results for the non-equilibrium dynamics emerging from the initial state in Sec.~\ref{Sec:NonEq}.
+We then discuss the aforementioned differences between the Fermi and Bose gases, originating in the spectrum of spin excitations.
+We conclude in Sec.~\ref{Sec:Conc} and present some complementary data in the Appendices.